GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 ## Get Started

-The oxd software package includes the `oxd-server` and the `oxd-https-extension`.
+The oxd software package includes the `oxd-server` and the `oxd-https-extension`:

-`oxd-server` is designed to work as a standalone service daemon via sockets.
+- `oxd-server` is designed to work as a standalone service daemon via sockets.
 By default, API calls to `oxd-server` must come via `localhost`.
-The `oxd-https-extension` is optional, and enables oxd to support RESTful API calls over the web.
+- `oxd-https-extension` is optional, and enables oxd to support RESTful API calls over the web.

 Follow these steps to get started: